junxit/us-congress-bills-111/metadata.md

 - 2010-07-28 — Mr. Cardoza moved to suspend the rules and pass the bill, as amended.
 - 2010-07-28 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6259-6260)
 - 2010-07-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6259-6260)
+- 2010-07-29 — Received in the Senate.
+- 2010-08-05 — Read twice and referred to the Committee on Agriculture, Nutrition, and Forestry.